-As parents, it's helpful to understand what skills are being tested.
-Here are some sample questions that represent what your child will encounter.
-Let's begin with a geometry problem.
-This question tests your child's ability to identify geometric shapes based on their properties.
+As parents, it helps to understand what skills are being tested.
+Here are sample questions that represent what your child will encounter.

 Answer the following question: